 I am currently enrolled as a graduate student in Virginia Tech Department XYZ.
 How do I switch from XYZ to Computer Science?

-Transfers from another VT department into CS are evaluated just like a regular application to the CS department.
 First, complete and submit a change of graduate program request form (available from the Graduate School forms page).
-This will enable us to request your application file (GRE scores, transcripts, recommendation letters, and essentially all components of the original application) to be sent over from the graduate school to the CS department for evaluation.
+This will enable us to request your application file (GRE scores, transcripts, recommendation letters, and essentially all components of the original application) to be sent over from the graduate school to the Department of Computer Science for evaluation.

 I am currently enrolled as a graduate student in Virginia Tech Department XYZ.
 I would like to get a simultaneous degree in Computer Science.